JesperHartsuiker/IoT-module/Antonia Dineva/reflections/reflection03/README.md

 # Reflection class 03

-### What is your take-away, what do you want to remember, what would be your advice?
+### What did you learn, what do you aim to retain, and what advice can you offer?

 - Initiating a swift dive into the course material is crucial, allowing more time for hands-on experimentation and practical application.